The Meryl Streep Love Story You Should Know More About - E! Online

 "I hate seeing myself pontificating," Streep said to the New York Times in 1994 on the subject of doing interviews.
 "I can't bare it, as if I'm an expert on anything.
 I'm barely in control of my own life.
 And there's the pressure to be articulate.
 With motherhood, you can barely put the subject before the predicate and make a sentence."

-She could't help it that she continued to come off as so wise that people wanted to hear from her any chance they could get.
-For the last 26 years she has continued to give interviews sparingly and never divulges much about her family—though she will do her press when need be and will talk at length about causes she's passionate about.
+She couldn't help it that she continued to come off as so wise that people wanted to hear from her any chance they could get.
+For the last 27 years she has continued to give interviews sparingly and never divulges much about her family—though she will do her press when need be and will talk at length about causes she's passionate about.

 Of course, technically she's more passionate about her family than anything else, but they remain off-limits for good reason.